Aston Villa – Saturday, 20th October 2018 at 15:00

 StarCity complex (B7 5SA) has a Vue cinema, ten pin bowling, mini golf, laser station, a football centre, gym, casino, a climbing centre.
 There are many combo deals, including mini golf, laser station and climbing for £15.
 There’s free parking and it’s a 1.5 mile walk to the ground.

 Pubs and Grub

-A mile and half’s walk from the ground is an entertainment complex called StarCity (B7 5SA).
-It’s just off the M6 at J6, going towards Villa Park.
+The entertainment complex StarCity (B7 5SA) is 1.5 miles away and just off the M6 at J6, going towards Villa Park.
 It has a free car park for 2400 cars, with plenty of food and drink outlets.
 Amongst others are KFC, Subway, Pizza Hut, Nando’s, Bella Italia, McDonalds and Harvester.

 Mostly street parking, but be wary of residents only parking around the Witton roundabout area.

 You can also choose from a selection of private car parking spaces near Villa Park – including on-street parking, off-street car parks and 30 reservable spaces.

 5 minute trip from Birmingham New Street are Aston (0.4 miles from stadium) or Witton stations (0.6 miles from stadium).

 Witton is nearer the away end.
 Turn left out of the station and down to a roundabout.
 Turn left at the roundabout into Witton Lane; the away entrance is down this road.